Charles II Gonzaga of Nevers

 Charles II Gonzaga (22 October 1609 – 30 August 1631) was the son of Charles I, Duke of Mantua, and Catherine de Lorraine-Guise (also known as Catherine de Mayenne).
 He was the Duke of Nevers and Rethel, together with his father.

+Biography

 In 1621, he succeeded his uncle Henri de Lorraine-Guise as Duke of Mayenne.

 In 1627 he married his cousin Maria Gonzaga, Marquise of Montferrat and heiress to the Duchy of Mantua.
 However, Cesare II Gonzaga, Duke of Guastalla and Emperor Ferdinand II rejected her claim to Mantua, leading to the War of Mantuan Succession (1628–1631).

-Charles was never Duke of Mantua since he died at Cavriana six years before his father.
+Charles, who predeceased his father, never held the title, Duke of Mantua.
 When the latter died in 1637, Charles's eight-year-old son, Charles II, became Duke of Mantua, his widow Maria acting as regent.
 His daughter Eleonora became Holy Roman Empress.

 Family

-In December 1627 he married his cousin Maria Gonzaga, the marriage being arranged by Vincenzo II Gonzaga.
+In December 1627, Charles married his cousin Maria Gonzaga, the marriage being arranged by her uncle, Vincenzo II Gonzaga.